Tag

 Chatting is arguably Teams’ strongest suit.
 Whether as an individual user or as part of an organization, chats keep you connected.

-Microsoft Teams has the same chatting capabilities you would expect to find in other chat apps such as and iMessage.
+Microsoft Teams has the same chatting capabilities you would expect to find in other chat apps such as WhatsApp and iMessage.
 It is also a strong competitor to Slack when it comes to team-based chats.
 You’ll find the app fairly straightforward to use.

 Step 1: Select Chat from the left-side menu bar.